m2049r/xmrwallet/doc/BUILDING-external-libs.md

 Windows: `mklink /D "C:\Users\<USERNAME>\xmrwallet\external-libs\monero" "C:\Users\<USERNAME>\monero"`

 5. Start Docker and then run `make` in `external-libs` folder.
-It will fail at end on Windows, but if wallet2_api.h in include folder, the build was successful.
+It will fail at end on Windows, but if `wallet2_api.h` exists in `include` folder, the build was successful.